RPiDisco/omxplayercamview.service-raspbian-lite/README.md

     Recommended:

         *adjust 15 second timeout/after testing increase this to whatever works for you.
-I use 300 seconds generally after I                confirm its working at 15 intervals.
-You can set it to 300 from start if you want as well.
+I use 300 seconds generally after confirmation its working at 15 second intervals.
+You can set it to 300 from start if you want as well, a 15 second refresh is just the default,low as it may be.

       Optional: